 Another source of off-farm feed may be droving stock along roadsides.
-This is allowable only in some shires.
-Legal restrictions and local environmental considerations that apply to this practice vary between shires and may change.
+This is allowable only in some council areas.
+Legal restrictions and local environmental considerations that apply to this practice vary between councils and may change.
 The risk of disease spread also needs to be considered.
-Check with all shires involved before taking stock on the road.
+Check with all councils involved before taking stock on the road.